-Eight religious sisters died of Covid-19 at a Wisconsin facility within a week
+Eight nuns died of Covid-19 at a Wisconsin facility within a week

 The facility was first established as an orphanage but later became a home for elderly and ill sisters, according to the School Sisters of Notre Dame website.

-The deaths come several months after six religious sisters died of Covid-19 at Our Lady of the Angels Convent, in Greenfield, which cares for retired religious sisters from the School Sisters of St. Francis and the School Sisters of Notre Dame.
+The deaths come several months after six nuns died of Covid-19 at Our Lady of the Angels Convent, in Greenfield, which cares for retired religious sisters from the School Sisters of St. Francis and the School Sisters of Notre Dame.

-The congregation said they have confirmed cases among the sisters living in the facility, but did not release the number of infections, according to the affiliate.
+The congregation said they have confirmed cases among the nuns living in the facility, but did not release the number of infections, according to the affiliate.

 It added the sisters have been following CDC guidelines, including wearing masks, social distancing and regular hand washing, the station reported.